A fun-filled day is wonderful, but often leaves its mark on the next day – in a not-so-wonderful way. Parenting strategies for day-after-fun blues.

 Distraction is often the key to a quiet evening when everyone is tired.
 Spending some quality time together with a simple activity can help keep calm until that glorious moment of bedtime.

-Soft words, distraction and prayer will go a long way to overcoming the day-after-fun blues.Soft words, distraction and prayer will go a long way to overcoming day-after-fun blues. #thisgratefulmama #parenting #momlife #speaksoftly Click To Tweet
+Then continue extending grace.
+And extend some more.
+It’s going to be a long day.
+Soft words, distraction and prayer will go a long way tinovercoming the day-after-fun blues.Soft words, distraction and prayer will go a long way in overcoming day-after-fun blues. #thisgratefulmama #parenting #momlife #speaksoftly Click To Tweet

 When the going gets rough, keep looking ahead to today’s early bedtime.